 According to Mayoclinic.com, signs of kidney damage can include:

-However, most people who are on gentamicin do not experience these symptoms until late in the process.
-Therefore, it is critical that kidney function be measured to detect early nephrotoxicity at least weekly, and preferably every 3 days, when taking gentamicin.
+Most people who are on gentamicin do not experience these symptoms until late in the process.
+Therefore, it is critical that kidney function be measured to detect early nephrotoxicity.